reagento/dishka/docs/concepts.rst

 Component
 ====================
-**Component** - is an isolated group of providers within the same container identified by a string.
-When dependency is requested it is searched only within the same component as its dependant, unless it is declared explicitly.
+**Component** is an isolated group of providers within the same container, identified by a unique string.
+When a dependency is requested, it is only searched within the same component as its direct dependant, unless explicitly specified otherwise.

-This allows you to have multiple parts of application build separately without need to think if they use same types.
+This structure allows you to build different parts of the application separately without worrying about using the same types.

 .. code-block:: python